-All Cal Maritime faculty, full- and part-time, tenured and tenure-track faculty and lecturers, are members of the Academic Senate.
+General Assemblies of the Academic Senate are open to all faculty and members of the campus community.
 Through various committees, the Academic Senate is responsible for recommending policies governing the academic affairs of the campus.
 As part of their responsibilities, faculty members are encouraged to take an active, collegial role in the Academic Senate.
 Much of the business of the Academic Senate is conducted by the Executive Committee of the Academic Senate.
 The Executive Committee consists of six faculty elected to two year terms and the two ASCSU senators.
 Representatives of the students and administration may be invited to participate on the Executive Committee as non-voting members.
 The Executive Committee elects the Senate Officers (Chair, Vice Chair and Secretary) from among members of the Executive Committee.